MonacoProtocol/protocol/npm-client/docs/endpoints/create_order_instruction.md

 ### Table of Contents

-*   [createOrderUiStake][1]
+*   [buildOrderInstructionUIStake][1]
     *   [Parameters][2]
     *   [Examples][3]
-*   [createOrder][4]
+*   [buildOrderInstruction][4]
     *   [Parameters][5]
     *   [Examples][6]

-## createOrderUiStake
+## buildOrderInstructionUIStake

-Create an order account on the Monaco protocol using a UI stake value, the client calculates the actual stake value based on mintInfo.data.decimals using uiStakeToInteger().
+Constructs the instruction required to perform a create order transaction using a UI stake value, the client calculates the actual stake value based on mintInfo.data.decimals using uiStakeToInteger().

 ### Parameters